 "I know that a lot of moisturisers contain humectants such as hyaluronic acid and glycerin," says Dr Hextall, "but I don't believe you get the same penetration," she continues, compared to a targeted hyaluronic acid serum.
 "In my view," adds Dr Hextall, "sealing that hydration with an effective moisturiser (which also contains glycerin and other important ingredients, such as barrier strengthening ceramides and shea butter) is the perfect combination," especially if your skin is very dry.
 Dr Hextall doesn't like to put any of these ingredients on a pedestal.
 "I feel they work perfectly in combination."

 If you do want to use a dedicated hyaluronic acid serum, it pays to be canny.
 Dr Hextall suggests hunting down a hyaluronic acid that has "varying molecular weights."
 A product with smaller hyaluronic acid molecules will penetrate deeper, whereas larger molecules will sit on the surface and hold moisture, giving you two-in-one benefits, says Dr Hextall.
 "NIOD does an excellent multi-molecular weight hyaluronic acid serum, as does La Roche-Posay, with its Hyalu B5 Hyaluronic Acid," adds Dr Hextall.
+"I also love La Roche Posay's Hyalu Aqua 30, as it combines a multi-molecular HA with an effective SPF.
+This is perfect for layering under sunscreen, for example in rosacea-prone skin types, where a hydrated skin barrier and extra protection against UV is desirable."

 Ultimately, the best skincare product is one that works for you.
 If hyaluronic acid has changed your complexion, that's great.
 But if your skin is happy without it, there's no need to get caught up in the hype.